Why Do Cats Usually Land on Their Feet?

 The most severe injuries generally occur in falls from two to seven floors.
 That's because of the laws of physics, which I couldn't grasp in high school.
 I can't grasp them now, either.

 I do know this, though.
 A falling cat is not a textbook example of aerodynamic perfection.
 Its loose skin, haircoat, and tail create considerable drag.
-I direct your attention to the blackboard.

 The cat's rate of descent accelerates between the second and seventh story.
 Once it has fallen about seven stories it achieves terminal velocity.
 That's when the force of air against its outstretched body equals the force of the gravity that's pulling it earthward.